Heartbeat

 Drawing : Christophe GUERIN

-The installation, a giant white cloud made out of balloons, was safely secured to the hall structure without any damage.
-The plan and placement of the artwork at no point disrupted the existing pedestrian movement through the South Hall.
+The installation, a giant white cloud made of balloons, was securely attached to the hall’s structure without causing any damage.
+The design and location of the artwork did not interfere with pedestrian traffic in the south hall at any time.

 Charles PETILLON Drawings: Christophe GUERIN